umd-lhcb/ut-hw-doc/docs/lvr/lvr_qa/lvr_qa.md

     - Fused power input breakout board silk screen circuit labels are incorrect.

-    - ???
-The LVR outputs should be connected to a benign load that can withstand having upwards of 7V output. (i.e. the LVR channel outputs follow the input power rail if the CCM is not populated and configured.)

     - Caution is needed when connecting test lead clips to the test points.
 The test points are rather fragile and easily pulled of the board.